Cardiological diagnostics: overview of examination methods

 In the case of cardiac arrhythmias such as atrial fibrillation, extrasystoles, tachycardia or bradycardia, cardiological diagnostics show whether the heart is the cause or whether other triggers are behind it.
 In addition, cardiological diagnostics help to identify and assess risk factors such as high blood pressure, diabetes-related heart changes and the consequences of long-term stress or family strain.

-If you make use of our cardiological diagnostics, you can expect a thorough heart examination, which can include various components depending on the symptoms.
-It always starts with an anamnesis, a detailed discussion about your symptoms and medical history.
-This is followed by a physical cardiological examination including listening to your heart and lungs as well as measuring your pulse and blood pressure.
-We then decide together which further diagnostic methods are appropriate.
+If you take advantage of our practice's offer, you can expect a thorough cardiac examination which, depending on your symptoms, may include various components.
+It always begins with anamnesis, a detailed discussion about your symptoms and medical history.
+This is followed by a physical cardiological examination, including listening to your heart and lungs, as well as measuring your pulse and blood pressure.
+We will then decide together which further diagnostic methods are appropriate.

 The next step in the heart examination in Munich is often a resting ECG, which measures the electrical activity of your heart at rest.
 In the case of arrhythmia, stress ECGs or long-term measurements are also used.
 Cardiological diagnostics can also include imaging procedures that provide information about the function and structure of your heart valves and heart vessels.
 In addition to ultrasound examinations of the heart, this also includes modern procedures such as 3D echo, which enables a particularly detailed and spatial visualisation of the heart structures.

-Cardiac catheterisation often allows cardiological diagnostics to be combined with immediate treatment.
-This is the case, for example, if cardiological functional diagnostics in Munich reveal a relevant narrowing or blockage of a vessel.
-Other imaging procedures such as cardiac MRI or duplex sonography complete the diagnostic spectrum.
+During a cardiac catheterisation, cardiological diagnostics can often be combined with immediate treatment.
+This is the case, for example, when cardiological functional diagnostics in Munich reveal a significant narrowing or blockage of a vessel.
+Further imaging techniques such as MRI or sonography complement our diagnostic spectrum.

 Cardiological diagnostics generally do not require any extensive preparation.
 We recommend wearing comfortable clothing, as this makes the physical examination and technical measurements easier.
 In some cases, it may be advisable to avoid caffeinated drinks or nicotine for a short time, as these stimulants can affect the heart rate and blood pressure.
 If preparatory measures are required for the cardiological diagnostics, we will discuss these with you in advance.

-Most of the results are available immediately after the examination; only long-term measurements require a few days to be analysed.
-Once the cardiological diagnostics have been completed, we discuss the results with you and make a clear recommendation on how to proceed.
-Cardiological diagnostics are not painful.
-Most procedures are inherently painless and you will be given a local anaesthetic for cardiac catheterisation.
+Most results are available immediately after the examination; only long-term measurements require a few days for evaluation.
+Once the cardiological diagnostics are complete, we will discuss the results with you and provide a clear recommendation for further action.
+Cardiologial diagnostics are not painful.

-If you have statutory health insurance, you will need a referral from your GP for cardiological diagnostics with us.
-On the one hand, this serves as proof that the cardiological functional diagnostics are medically necessary and urgent.
-On the other hand, without a referral, there may be problems with the health insurance company covering the costs.
-Privately insured patients can often make use of cardiological diagnostics in Munich without this formality.
-However, medical reasons for cardiological diagnostics are still required for reimbursement.
+If you are publicly insured, you will need a referral from your GP for diagnostic tests with us.
+This serves, firstly, as proof that cardiological functional diagnostics are medically necessary and urgent.
+Secondly, without a referral, there may be problems with the health insurance provider covering the costs.
+Privately insured patients can often use cardiological diagnostics in Munich without this formality.
+However, for reimbursement, medical indications for cardiological diagnostics are still required.

 Would you like to have your cardiological diagnostics carried out by us and have questions about examination methods, organisational procedures or the required documents?
 Please get in touch with us and we will clarify everything else in a personal consultation.